gta5-map/Social-Club-API-cheat-sheet/docs/index.rst

 In this guide I will try to describe and collect as many useful knowledge about the Social Club and it's "API" as possible.

-__Disclaimer__: Using this guide might be a violation of Rockstar's [Terms of Service](http://www.rockstargames.com/legal).
+**Disclaimer**: Using this guide might be a violation of Rockstar's `Terms of Service <http://www.rockstargames.com/legal>`_.
 I take no responsibility for the way you use it.
-Any violation of the [TOS](http://www.rockstargames.com/legal) resulting from using this cheat sheet is entirely the user's responsibility.
+Any violation of the `TOS <http://www.rockstargames.com/legal>`_ resulting from using this cheat sheet is entirely the user's responsibility.

 .. toctree::
    :caption: General